 Some indications for operative management include neurovascular injury, open fractures, comminuted fractures, inability to tolerate a splint/cast for a prolonged period, trauma with multiple fractures, other fractures to the same arm, or failed conservative treatment with nonunion of the fracture site.
 Conservative treatment is associated with a healing time of up to ten to 12 weeks with transverse or comminuted fractures taking longer to heal than spiral or oblique fractures.
 Operative management, however, is becoming increasingly popular outside of these indications due to more prompt healing times and the better promise of appropriate alignment and union.

-Midshaft humeral fractures are best managed by a multidisciplinary team that includes an orthopedic surgeon, emergency department physician, nurse practitioner, radiologist and a therapist.
+Midshaft humeral fractures are best managed by an interprofessional team that includes an orthopedic surgeon, emergency department physician, nurse practitioner, radiologist, and therapist.
+The majority of these fractures are managed non-surgically and hence clinicians should know the follow-up protocol.
+Once the cast is removed, physical therapy is required to restore muscle strength and range of motion.
+The pharmacist should educate the patient on pain management.
 The key is to ensure that there is no injury to the radial nerve.
 The majority of these fractures are managed non-surgically with casting.
 Extensive rehabilitation is required to regain muscle mass and strength once the fracture has healed.
+Serial x-rays are necessary and all patients with non-union should be referred to an orthopedic surgeon for more definitive management.
+Open communication between the team is essential to enhance patient outcomes.

 |||Rupp M,Schäfer C,Heiss C,Alt V, Pinning of supracondylar fractures in children - Strategies to avoid complications.
 Injury.
 2019 Mar 29; [PubMed PMID: 30955872]|